-The San Francisco-Oakland megalopolis has an astounding number of shopping malls.
-Since the first one opened, in 1952, there have been something like thirty-seven built within the six Bay Area counties of San Francisco (City & County), San Mateo, Marin, Sonoma, Alameda and Contra Costa.
+The San Francisco-Oakland megalopolis has had an astounding number of shopping malls over the years.
+Since the first one opened in 1952, there have been something like thirty-seven built within the six Bay Area counties of San Francisco (City & County), San Mateo, Marin, Sonoma, Alameda and Contra Costa.

-Six LOST MALLS will be covered in this section.
-Four have been demalled into power centers, one repurposed as a retail-office center and another completely demolished.
-EASTMONT MALL has not been appreciably altered.
-In order of their completion, our LOST MALLS of SAN FRANCISCO-OAKLAND are listed as follows, with their original names used;
+Six Lost Malls will be covered in this section.
+Four have been demalled into power centers, one repurposed as a retail-office center, and another completely demolished.
+The Lost Malls of San Francisco-Oakland are listed as follows, with their original names used;

 *WESTLAKE TOWN & COUNTRY CENTER [1951-2004]